atleon/.github/profile/README.md

-Atleon is reactive message processing framework based on [Reactive Streams](https://www.reactive-streams.org/) and backed by [Project Reactor](https://projectreactor.io/).
+Atleon is a reactive message processing framework based on [Reactive Streams](https://www.reactive-streams.org/) and backed by [Project Reactor](https://projectreactor.io/).

 Documentation is available in the [Wiki](../../../../atleon/wiki).